Pray4Movement/mobile-app/docs/notification-comparison.md

 2. **Simplified Setup**: Less configuration means faster development
 3. **Future-Proof**: Built-in push notification support if you want to add server-sent reminders later
 4. **Better Integration**: Seamless deep linking to prayer content

+**Ionic/Capacitor Considerations:**
+- **Good choice if**: You're building a web app alongside mobile, or your team is primarily web developers
+- **Requires more setup**: Separate plugins for local vs push, manual native configuration
+- **Flexible but complex**: More control over notification providers, but requires more integration work
+- **Best for**: Teams that need web/mobile code sharing and are comfortable with web technologies